 Use of a Rented or Leased Vehicle for University Business

-If it is necessary to rent or lease a vehicle, departments are encouraged to use Fleet Services for local rentals or through contracted vendors (see Administrative Procedure: Renting or Leasing a Vehicle for University Business).
+If it is necessary to rent or lease a vehicle, departments are encouraged to use Fleet Services for local rentals or through contracted suppliers (see Administrative Procedure: Renting or Leasing a Vehicle for University Business).
 If a vehicle is not available using these options, drivers should consider whether it is appropriate to use a personal vehicle before leasing one from a company that does not have a contract with the University.

 Renting or Leasing 12- and 15 Passenger Vans